scott-eric-kaufman/the-whole-sek/content/the-valve/2009-04-07-justifying-comics-as-legitimate-objects-of-study-part-ii-hell-stalks-on-four-paws.md

 What the hand dare seize the fire?

-And what shoulder, &amp; what art.
+And what shoulder, & what art.

 Could twist the sinews of thy heart?

 And when thy heart began to beat,

-What dread hand? &amp; what dread feet?
+What dread hand? & what dread feet?

 What the hammer? what the chain?